emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/modelCompAndChecks.md

 - data were fit to a series of Q-learning models which differed in the included parameters (and whether parameters were shared or differed across learning types) - submitCluster.sh and runModel.sh/R
-- models convergence outputs were extracted (effective sample size, rhat) (code in /modelDiagnostics folder - testingrhatneff.ipynb)
+- model convergence outputs were extracted (effective sample size, rhat) (code in /modelDiagnostics folder - testingrhatneff.ipynb)
 - posterior predictive checks and parameter recovery were also carried out (code in /modelDiagnostics/ParamRecov and /modelDiagnostics/PPCs)